When Do Hormones Go Back To Normal After Weaning? Because You're Over This Roller Coaster

 Weaning can also lead to feelings of sadness, depression, and/or anxiety.
-After all, not only are your hormones all over the place, but no longer breastfeeding your little one brings with it the end of a rather significant era in your journey as a parent.
+A drop in prolactin can cause depression, per Psych Central.
+Weaning also causes a drop in oxytocin, which is the feel-good hormone released while breastfeeding, and PsychCentral suggests continuing to cuddle and hold your baby often even after weaning, which can help release oxytocin.
+And, not only are your hormones all over the place, but no longer breastfeeding your little one brings with it the end of a rather significant era in your journey as a parent.
 For many moms, that can bring with it a lot of emotion.
 There are a few ways, however, to make the process more gradual.
-According to Kelly Mom, a quick weaning process can lead to a more abrupt shift in hormone levels, which may in turn cause harsher symptoms.
+As Kelly Mom reported, a quick weaning process can lead to a more abrupt shift in hormone levels, which may in turn cause harsher symptoms.
 "Dropping no more than one feeding per week is gentler on both mother and baby," the website suggested.

 "When the weaning is swift, there can be a dramatic hormonal shift that can contribute to these symptoms," Leigh Anne O’Connor, an International Board Certified Lactation Consultant (IBCLC) and parenting coach, tells Romper in an email interview.
 "There is also less oxytocin when one is not lactating, so that can contribute to fatigue."